cliffordEmmanuel/cliffordEmmanuel.github.io/_posts/2021-07-02-airflow-intro.md

 ## Basic description

 Apache airflow is a platform for authoring, scheduling and monitoring workflows.
 It is useful in architecting and orchestrating data pipelines.
 You can think of it like an upgrade on cron jobs.
-All workflows are represented as <emp>Directed Acyclic Graphs(DAGs)</emp> which can be thought of as a collection of tasks.
+All workflows are represented as **Directed Acyclic Graphs(DAGs)** which can be thought of as a collection of tasks.

 ![airflow-ui](/assets/project/airflow-ui.png)
-<emp>Basic interface for ariflow this is useful for monitoring and testing dags</emp>
+*Basic interface for ariflow this is useful for monitoring and testing dags*

 <br>